Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Preliminaries on Dynkin Diagrams , Quivers , and Mutations

 \begin{definition}

 An \emph{unweighted quiver} is a finite directed graph without self loops or 2-cycles.
 An unweighted quiver is equivalent to a skew symmetric matrix with entries $e_{ij}$ equal to the number of arrows from node $i$ to node $j$ with arrows from $j$ to $i$ counted negatively.
+We write $V(Q)$ for the set of nodes of of the quiver $Q$.

 \end{definition}

 Each of the simply-laced Dynkin diagrams can be transformed into an unweighted quiver by assigning an orientation to each edge.
 In the non simply-laced case, we will need the notion of a weighted quiver.